THE UK-EU WITHDRAWAL AGREEMENT

 - Form EX-19: Solicitud de Tarjeta de Residencia de Familiar de Ciudadano de la UE.

 - Certificado de Empadronamiento – It is a legal obligation to register with the Town Hall where you reside.
-A certificate to prove so is issued by the Ayuntamiento where you live (we’re told that this is not required anymore but it’s always wise to offer too much documentation rather than too little!)
+A certificate is issued by the Ayuntamiento where you live.

 - If you are employed, you must produce the following: